 With all of the candle lighting, singing, playing and eating, of course you’ll want to add some special wines to pair with your festivities.
 L’chaim!

-Golan Heights Winery 2013 Yarden Syrah (Galilee); $29, 92 points.
+Golan Heights Winery 2014 Yarden Syrah (Galilee); $28, 90 points.
 For the first night of this special holiday, turn to the land where it all began.
 A selection from Israel not only offers an appropriate nod to the Holy Temple’s locale, but this one is full of dark cherry and lush strawberry tones as well as seductive hints of lavender and baking spice, sure to impress any true Syrah lover.
 But if Syrah isn’t your thing, check out other recent Israeli wine reviews from our Buying Guide for more delicious options.
-Editors’ Choice.

-Villa Russiz 2015 De La Tour Sauvignon (Collio); $55, 93 points.
+Indaba 2017 Sauvignon Blanc (Western Cape); $12, 89 points.
 While the emphasis is often on physical goods and toys these days, the traditional Hanukkah gift was gelt, or gifts of money, which afforded the opportunity to pay it forward and give tzedakah, or charity.
 Do good through your wine purchase, too—a portion of the brand’s global sales are allocated to the Indaba Foundation, a non-profit that supports education efforts and infrastructure throughout South Africa’s Cape Winelands.
 Best Buy.

 Château de Chatelard 2017 Cuvée Terre de Lumière (Moulin-á-Vent); $25, 92 points.
 You’re nearing the end of the holiday’s festivities, and need a wine with ample weight and substance to carry you through the homestretch and not bog you down.
 This Beaujolais beauty, a Gamay from the Moulin-á-Vent appellation, will help you see the light, with rich yet juicy fruit flavors that flood the plush yet gripping texture.